NiamhOL/Niamh-O-Leary-problem-set-for-52445-Programming-and-Scripting/README.md

 ### **Introduction**

 I am total novice to python and programming in general.
 Therefore, before I attempted the Problem Set, I did a number of online practical tutorials.
-I repeated the exercises in these tutorials until I was moer confident with some of the coding and syntaxes used in python.
+I repeated the exercises in these tutorials until I was more confident with some of the coding and syntaxes used in python.

 References:
 www.w3schools.com/python